tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 - **VB.NET** is the modern variant of the BASIC programming language.
 It has almost the same features as C# and a simple and easy to understand syntax.

+## Libraries
 Regardless of .NET langauge you use, you will depend on the same .NET core library code.
-So much of the knowledge is about getting the most out of the ready made software that Microsoft and other library writers has to offer.
+So much of the knowledge is about getting the most out of the ready made software that Microsoft and other library writers has to offer:
+- The [.NET Base Class Library (BCL)](https://github.com/tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/edit/master/NET-development.md) has a lot of build in functionality for almost anything you want to write code for.
+- The package manager [NuGet](https://www.nuget.org/) is the the way you can reuse code components written by others or yourself.

 ## Developmemt tools
 Microsoft is known for its good development tools.